 This Toasted Almond Tart Rooibos Latte is a personal favorite and was a customer favorite at our shop.
 If you’ve never had a rooibos tea latte it will revolutionize your palette.
 Do you remember the first time you had something you loved, like a chai tea latte, and you’d never had anything like it before?
 This is kind of like that.
-There is nothing to compare it too because it is a flavor all its own.
-Made with steamed milk it is frothy, warm, and full of almond/amaretto flavor and the characteristic honey and wood undertones of rooibos .
+There is nothing to compare it to because it is a flavor all its own.
+Made with steamed milk it is frothy, warm, and full of almond/amaretto flavor and the characteristic honey and earthy undertones of rooibos .

 A Little More About Rooibos Tea

 Rooibos comes from a shrub called Aspalathus linearis from South Africa.
 It is a herbal tea and is not from the same plant as black/green tea.
 Not only is rooibos tea delicious but it is guilt free because it is actually really good for you.